kynan/fenics14/slides.md

   *Drive FE computations from a high-level problem specification*
 * PyOP2: a high-level interface to unstructured mesh based methods
   *Efficiently execute kernels over an unstructured grid in parallel*

+???

+The key concept is a layering of abstractions, with Firedrake as a portable finite-element computation framework on top, allowing to drive computations from a very high-level problem specification.
+The lower layer is PyOP2, a framework for unstructured mesh computations, whose role is to efficiently execute kernels over an unstructured mesh in parallel.

 ---